Rare, antiquarian, used & out-of-print books by or about Women Travellers, at Horizon Books.

 The author describes the country with much on the people and their customs and with good illustrations, including head binding.

 SHARPE, Elizabeth; A Visit to Iran.
-London, John Gifford, [1972], First edition, 8vo [22 x 14 cm]; 206 pp, illus from photos, 2 maps, orig red cloth with gilt spine title lettering, dj (price clipped), fine and clean, with the often lacking errata slip pasted on the verso of the half title page.
+London, John Gifford, [1972], First edition, 8vo [22 x 14 cm]; 206 pp, illustrations from photos, 2 maps, original red cloth with gilt spine title lettering, dj (price clipped), fine and clean, with the often lacking errata slip pasted on the verso of the half title page.

 The author provides a good description of the people based on her personal conversations during travels through Persia.
 'The breath of fear was blowing through the dark streets.
 It was never absent during the whole visit.'